 While not all business schools carry out Executive Education (and it is not a requirement for EQUIS), this activity should be appropriately integrated into the school’s overall strategy and into its central management systems.

 Resources & administration

 The school needs to have sufficient resources, including administration, to be able to fulfil its operational commitments and to demonstrate its financial viability and institutional continuity.

 The school should have a clearly articulated strategy and policies for internationalisation, encompassing its student body, faculty, international partnerships, research activity and corporate connections.
-You can also check Annex H of the Process Manual for completeness.

 The school should have a clear understanding of its role as a “globally responsible organisation” and its contribution to ethics and sustainability.
 This understanding should be reflected in the school’s mission, strategy and activities.